You might be here if:

 I'm not an organisational psychologist.
 I'm not HR.
 I'm not a leadership coach.

-I don't do team-building exercises, personality assessments, or surface-level interventions that make things feel better for a month before the same problems resurface with different faces.
+I don't do team-building exercises, personality assessments, or surface-level interventions that make things feel better for a month before the same problems resurface.

 I'm not here to optimise what already exists.
 I'm here to show you what needs to fundamentally change - the invisible systems, power dynamics, and structural patterns that keep producing the same outcomes no matter how many people you hire, fire, or promote.